 At the end of a day's exploring, one of the best ways to relax is at Capella's boutique spa, where an indulgent menu of signature treatments and massages is available to cleanse and revive.
-Incorporating the LI'TYA range of treatment products, the spa utilises ingredients inspired by the island environment.
+Incorporating an Australian-made range of treatment products, the spa utilises ingredients inspired by the island environment.